 How to craft soul campfires in Minecraft

 Soul campfires in Minecraft can be crafted similarly to regular campfires, except the charcoal in the center needs to be swapped with Soul Soil.
 They can be quite easily crafted in bulk if the player has access to soul soil.
+The process to do it is pretty simple.

 Where to find Soul Soil?